danmorse314/Expected-Primary-Assists/README.md

 ##  Appendix

 All the code behind the models and figures can be found [here](https://github.com/danmorse314/Expected-Primary-Assists/blob/main/bdc%20code.R)

+The models described in this paper were also applied to the NWHL data provided in the Big Data Cup.
+Those results can be found [here](https://danmorse.shinyapps.io/NWHL-2021/)